The definite article in Romanian is

 For a neuter noun, the definite article

-rules and restrictions as a masculine word:
+rules and restrictions as for masculine word:

 -l